Professor Rick Leventer

 Clinician scientists at The Royal Children's Hospital have dedicated time to advance the care of sick children, thanks to the Good Friday Appeal.

-Professor Rick Leventer is one of the current Clinician Scientist Fellows.
+Professor Rick Leventer is one of the Clinician Scientist Fellows.
 As a paediatric neurologist, Rick sees patients with all types of neurological disorders and has particular research interests in genetic diseases of the central nervous system that affect how the brain develops during pregnancy and in the first years of life.

 “Before the fellowship, I was doing most of my research in my spare time and after hours as it was a struggle to find the time to do it effectively whilst trying to balance all of my clinical duties,” said Rick.

-Thanks to your support of the Good Friday Appeal, Rick is able to further his work as both a clinician and scientist with protected time to focus on his research.
+Thanks to your support of the Good Friday Appeal, Rick was able to further his work as both a clinician and scientist with protected time to focus on his research.
 Through the Clinician Scientist Fellowship, Rick is able to offer patients and families seen in his neuro-genetic clinic, including those with epilepsy, the opportunity to be part of research on early brain development, making direct impact on his patient’s care.

 Part of Rick’s research involves analysing the brain tissue collected during a hemispherectomy – a surgery to disconnect or remove parts of the brain that are causing seizures – to find the cause of epilepsy.